Lake Powell is the largest coastal dune lake in Florida and North America, covering almost 800 acres.

-Coastal dune lakes are very rare and precious freshwater ecosystems.
-These lakes are found in only a few locations around the world.
-They are in New Zealand, Australia, Madagascar and in the United States along the coasts of Oregon, South Carolina and Northwest Florida.
+coastal dune lakes are very rare and precious freshwater ecosystem that is found in only a few locations around the world.
+They are in New Zealand, Australia and Madagascar, and in the United States along the coasts of Oregon, South Carolina and Northwest Florida.

 Lake Powell has a channel, known as an outfall, that runs into the Gulf of Mexico.
 Depending on the tides and winds, saltwater from the gulf may enter the lake when the outfall is open.
 It is common to find different saltwater species alongside freshwater species in the lake.
 The mixture of these two waters (salt and fresh) creates what is called brackish water.